wndtnl/windtunnel.github.io/products/ksb/administration/images/images.md

 The fully qualified *Agent image* name and tag, which is used by the *bamboo-agent* container as discussed above.
 Please have a look at the provided [Dockerhub repository](https://hub.docker.com/r/wndtnl/ksb-bamboo-agent) for pre-built images and additional details.

+***Operating system***

+Specify the operating system flavor on which the agent image is based.
+This setting will influence the generated *nodeSelector > kubernetes.io/os* entry in the instance pod spec to ensure correct node scheduling.

+> When selecting *Windows* as operating system, it is not possible to use a Docker-in-Docker configuration nor the Bamboo Docker Runner.
+This is a (current) limitation
+> of both the Windows operating system and Bamboo.

 ***Use Docker-in-Docker***

 Allows the specification of a Docker image, and enables a Docker-in-Docker configuration as described above.
+Only available for Linux-based agent images.

 ***Docker image***